Murder of Krista Harrison: Capture and trial of Robert Buell

-Buell pleaded no contest to the abduction and rape of the adult victim, yet he denied any involvement with Krista's murder.
+Buell pleaded no contest to the abduction and rape of the adult victim, but denied any involvement with Harrison's murder.
 He was found guilty after being tried and sentenced to death in 1984; he was executed by lethal injection in 2002.
 He denied involvement and was never charged with the death of Tina Harmon, although dog hairs belonging to the remains of one found buried at his residence matched.

-In 2010, DNA from the crime scene of Tina's murder was compared to Buell's and found to be a match, therefore indicating that he was involved in her rape and most likely, her murder.
+In 2010, DNA from the crime scene of Tina's murder was compared to Buell's and found to be a match, therefore indicating that he was involved in her rape and, most likely, her murder.
 Another victim who was murdered in 1983, Deborah Kaye Smith, 10, had wax on her body that was from the same kind of candles that Buell owned.
 Her body was found over a month after her death, abandoned at the side of the Tuscarawas River.

-Former journalist for the Cleveland Scene magazine, James Renner, has written through several of his works that Buell's nephew, Ralph Ross Jr., may have played a role in the murders, if not having been fully responsible.
+A former journalist for the Cleveland Scene magazine, James Renner, has written in several of his works that Buell's nephew, Ralph Ross Jr., may have played a role in the murders, if not having been fully responsible.
 He has also connected the cases to that of the unsolved murders of 13-year-old Barbara Barnes and 10-year-old Amy Mihaljevic.
 Similar fibers on the latter victim's body were found.